 What is chemotherapy?

 Chemotherapy (chemo) uses strong medicines to kill cancer cells.
 The medicines are made to attack and kill cancer cells, which grow quickly.
 Some normal cells also grow quickly.
 Because of this, chemotherapy can also harm those cells.
 This can cause side effects.

 When might chemotherapy be used for primary bone cancer?

-Chemotherapy is an important part of the treatment for some types of bone cancers, such as osteosarcoma and Ewing sarcoma, but it is not usually helpful for some other types of bone cancer.
+Chemotherapy is an important part of the treatment for some types of bone cancers, such as osteosarcoma and Ewing sarcoma.
+It's not usually helpful for other types of bone cancer because they tend to be resistant to it.
 Whether or not you need chemo, and what type of chemo you need, will depend mainly on these factors:

 The type of bone cancer you have

 The goal of treatment

 What treatments you have had in the past, if any